aldo-gutierrez/bitmasksorter/README.md

 TimSort uses merge sort for big lists and insertion sort for small lists, so it depends on the size of the array (N) TimSort is a hybrid algorithm.

-We can use the bitmask to create a hybrid algorithm that takes into account not only N but also K (the range). where K = 2**b, and b is the total number of (1)bits in the mask.
+We can use the bitmask to create a hybrid algorithm that takes into account not only N but also r (the range). where r = 2^(k*d) or  r = 2^(k1*d1 + k2*d2 ....)

+r = range for example 2^32 if all the range of numbers is used on a unsigned integer. k = number of words/digits d = length of word or digit in bits, could be from 1 to 16, typical value is 8 (8 bits) m = mask length in bits, m = d * k

-The best case is that if all the numbers are the same the bitMask is 0, so no more computation is needed;
+The best case is that if all the numbers are equal, the bitmask is 0, so no further calculations are needed;

-There are some bad cases that need to be considered, and when a recomputation of the bitmask is necessary for example:
+There are some bad cases to be aware of, and when the bitmask needs to be recalculated, for example:

 Example 1: If a list contains only two values 1111111110000000(65408) and 0000000111111111(511).
 In this case the mask is 1111111001111111.
 For this example QuickBitSort will partition by the first bit